Skylarking on Facebook

 European Folk and Dance Music

-And over the years, the same has happened with my interest in music.
 Having spent many years playing English tunes, I felt that I wanted to broaden my horizons – but not by listening to music so foreign to my ear that it made no sense or simply wasn’t enjoyable.
-Led by members of the bands, past and present, in which I have played, I came to appreciate folk music from further afield – most commonly France, Spain and Italy: it is different enough to make it exciting to play, familiar enough to make it comprehensible and comfortable to work with.
+Led by members of the bands, past and present, in which I have played, I came to appreciate folk music from further afield – most often France, Spain and Italy: it is different enough to make it exciting to play, familiar enough to make it comprehensible and comfortable to work with.

-That is why, when listening to Skylarking performing, someone with a knowledge of English folk music might think ‘They’re playing a jig’ when, in fact we’re playing a Spanish muiniera, or it might be an Italian tarantella.
+That is why, when listening to Skylarking performing, someone with a knowledge of English folk music might think ‘They’re playing a jig’ when, in fact we’re playing a Spanish muiniera, or it might be an Italian tarantella; they all share the same rhythm.
 ‘Is that an English reel?’
 No, it’s more likely to be a French bourree or a Spanish Paso Doble.
 ‘This one’s in 3-time.
 A waltz?’
-Sorry, no. It’s a jota!
+Sorry, no. It’s a jota from Spain!
 And so on.

 So our music is familiar enough to the ear that it works as either a listening or a dancing experience, yet it is made up of elements that will be unfamiliar to most people in our (English) audiences and at our dances.
-I doubt if I will be able to persuade you to take up birding, but I hope that you’ll enjoy the experience of dancing to Skylarking’s unusual, probably unique, repertoire.
+I hope that you’ll enjoy the experience of dancing to Skylarking’s unusual, probably unique, Euro-folk repertoire.

 Steve Wiles